-Why is Pretenders on my best 1,000 albums ever list?
+So why is Pretenders on this best 1,000 albums ever thing?

-It’s happened a number of times now that when I’m set to write about a particular album for this here best 1,000 albums project that something extremely timely is going on in the world or happens to me personally that becomes extremely relevant.
+It’s happened a number of times now: just as I’m writing a piece for this here best 1,000 albums project, something extremely timely is going on in the world or in my own life that ends up being extremely relevant to the piece.

 In this case, I just happened to catch the new limited series on Hulu about the Sex Pistols, called Pistol as it turns out.
-It’s a fairly good series with some drawbacks, which perhaps I’ll get into (spoiler alert!) if and when the Sex Pistols come up again.
+It’s a fairly good series with some drawbacks, opinions I pull the trigger on in the Never Mind the Bollocks, Here’s the Sex Pistols (#188 of best 1,000 albums ever) piece.

-I mention this because there’s a female character with a fairly large role on Pistol who I came to realize was Chrissie Hynde.
-This lead me to learn more about Hynde (in addition to the Sex Pistols, which of course is its own fascinating story).
+I mention this because there’s a female character with a fairly large role on Pistol who turned out to be Chrissie Hynde.
+This led me to learn more about Hynde (in addition to the Sex Pistols, which really is its own fascinating story).

-Hynde was in bands with, played music with, or was generally around the music scene with many of the most famous early punk and new wave bands in both the U.S. and UK.
-I was particularly blown away that one of her first bands included Mark Mothersbaugh, who would go onto be in Devo.
+Hynde was in bands with, played music with, or was generally around the music scene with many of the most famous punk and new wave bands in both the U.S. and UK.
+I was particularly blown away that one of her first bands included Mark Mothersbaugh, who would go on to be in Devo.

-Which is all background in saying that by the time Chrissie Hynde went on to form the Pretenders in the late 1970s, she was an accomplished musician and musical force.
-And I believe that’s a large reason why the Pretenders self-titled debut sounds so self-assured and great in equal measure.
+All of which is to say that by the time Chrissie Hynde went on to form the Pretenders in the late 1970s, she was an accomplished musician ready to take the next leap.
+And I believe that’s a large reason why the Pretenders self-titled debut sounds so self-assured, unique, and uniquely good in equal measure.

-It’s an album too that particularly should be played straight through – how the album format was designed for, after all!
+It’s an album that should be played straight through – exactly what the album format was designed for, after all!

 It helps of course that the lead track, “Precious,” is the best song on the album, a fantastically fun full blast of punky new wave, punctuated delightfully by Hynde’s vocals.

-I dig the driving, soaring guitar on “The Phone Call,” which could almost be pulled off an early Midnight Oil record.
+I dig the driving, soaring guitar on “The Phone Call,” which could almost have been pulled off an early Midnight Oil record.

 “Brass in Pocket” is one of the Pretenders’ best known songs, and shows off how ably the band can pivot into a much more mainstream and accessible direction while still maintaining a wholly original sound.